 Bucharest, the capital of Romania.
 Visiting this eclectic city will surprise you: despite being a little rough around the edges, Bucharest has so much to offer: a Balkan vibe, Oriental influences with a communist past, a Western-inspired lifestyle and Latin blood - all-in-one melting pot!

 Why visit Bucharest?
-To see a European capital bustling with activity, always-on-the-move, with a hip cultural and urban scene, fine-dining and amazing nightlife, Belle Epoque era villas mixed with communist attractions and the best of Romanian culture and urban life.
-Check our Bucharest city tours: walking, communist history, street art & architecture, street food or pub crawling -- choose your favourite one and discover Bucharest with local guides passionate about their city!
+In short - to see a European capital bustling with activity with a hip cultural and urban scene, fine-dining and amazing nightlife, Belle Epoque era villas mixed with communist sceneries from Romania's communist regime.

 And, finally, here's a list with the tours and day trips in Bucharest you can book with us: